CraigKnoblauch/BlackJack/notes/NOTEPAD.md

     * "hit": The player requests a card from the dealer to be added to his hand
         * After a "hit", the player must decide if he wants to "hit" again or "stay"
     * "stay": The player forfeits his turn to the other players and/or the dealer
-    * "fold": The player forfeits the game and accepts the loss

 ## Abilities and Requirements of the Dealer
 * Dealer is responsible for responding to the requests of the player